martijn/xsv/README.md

-# Xsv .xlsx reader
+# Xsv .xlsx reader for Ruby

 [![Test badge](https://img.shields.io/github/actions/workflow/status/martijn/xsv/ruby.yml?branch=main)](https://github.com/martijn/xsv/actions/workflows/ruby.yml)
 [![Codecov badge](https://img.shields.io/codecov/c/github/martijn/xsv/main)](https://app.codecov.io/gh/martijn/xsv)
 [![Yard Docs badge](http://img.shields.io/badge/yard-docs-blue.svg)](https://rubydoc.info/github/martijn/xsv)
 [![Gem Version badge](https://badge.fury.io/rb/xsv.svg)](https://badge.fury.io/rb/xsv)

-Xsv is a fast, lightweight, pure Ruby parser for ISO/IEC 29500 Office Open XML spreadsheet files (commonly known as Excel or .xlsx files).
-It strives to be minimal in the sense that it provides nothing a CSV reader wouldn't, meaning it only deals with minimal formatting and cannot create or modify documents.
+Xsv is a high performance, lightweight, pure Ruby parser for ISO/IEC 29500 Office Open XML spreadsheets (commonly known as Excel or .xlsx files).
+It strives to be minimal in the sense that it provides nothing a CSV reader wouldn't.
+This means it only deals with the minimal required formatting and cannot create or modify documents.
+Xsv can handle very large Excel files with minimal resources thanks to a custom streaming XML parser that is optimized for the Excel file format.

 Xsv is designed for worksheets with a single table of data, optionally with a header row.
 It only casts values to basic Ruby types (integer, float, date and time) and does not deal with most formatting or more advanced functionality.
-It strives for fast processing of large worksheets with minimal RAM and CPU consumption and has been in production use since the earliest versions.
+Xsv has been production-ready since the initial release.

 Xsv stands for 'Excel Separated Values', because Excel just gets in the way.